bagohart/vim-insert-append-single-character/README.md

 ```
 But I find it more practical to use `[<Space>` and `]<Space>` directly.

+Note that this plugin uses insert mode under the hood, so `<C-a>` in insert mode and `gi` insert/jump back to what you have entered using any of the `<Plug>` mappings above.

 ## Mappings for predefined characters
 You could use the existing plugs to build more specific mappings on top of them.
 For example, this mapping would let you append a `;` at the end of the line without moving the cursor: